 What is alternate book format and who is responsible for this?

-Alternate text book format is taken care of through the Disability and Accessibility office.
-The alternate text simply allows the student to have the book read aloud or larger font to name a few things that will help the student be successful.
+Alternate text book format is taken care of through DASS.
+The alternate text simply allows the student to have the book read aloud or made available in larger font to name a few things that will help the student be successful.